-It is up to the trustees to determine whether any members of the scheme who work in EU member states other than the UK are seconded employees.
+It is up to the trustees to determine whether any members of the scheme who work in EU member states other than the UK are seconded workers.

-The fact that an employer has seconded employees in its pension scheme does not mean that the scheme is accepting contributions in respect of European members.
-If the only employees working overseas are seconded employees then this guidance does not apply.
-UK employers should make sure that they are aware of all employees who are posted to other EU member states, and should be clear whether they are 'seconded employees' so that the trustees of the relevant schemes can have this information to hand.
+The fact that an employer has seconded workers in its pension scheme does not mean that the scheme is accepting contributions in respect of European members.
+If the only employees working overseas are seconded workers then this guidance does not apply.
+UK employers should make sure that they are aware of all employees who are posted to other EU member states, and should be clear whether they are 'seconded workers' so that the trustees of the relevant schemes can have this information to hand.

 Does your scheme need authorisation and approval?

 Use this decision tree to help you decide whether your scheme needs to apply for authorisation and approval.